FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Question submitted by Councillor D. McSweeney

-**I will ask at the next Meeting of Limerick City and County Council for a full breakdown of**

-**the number of applications received under the Burial Ground Maintenance Grants Scheme,**

-**the allocation per applicant and the total allocation to this scheme under the 2025 Budget.**
+**I will ask at the next Meeting of Limerick City and County Council for a full breakdown ofthe number of applications received under the Burial Ground Maintenance Grants Scheme,the allocation per applicant and the total allocation to this scheme under the 2025 Budget.REPLY:**

-**REPLY:**

 Limerick City and County Council distributed application forms to 127